THIS IS NOT A LEGAL SURVEY, NOR IS IT INTENDED TO BE OR REPLACE ONE

 Without talking to a general contractor, an accurate ballpark home cost can be tough to estimate.
 But by examining major factors like regional costs, home upgrades, and square footage, you can put together a decent estimate of how much it costs to build a house.

 The most significant factor in the cost of building a house is location.
 Building costs can vary dramatically depending on where you want to live.
-According to the US Census on New Single-Family Houses Sold by Price per Square Foot, the average building costs per square foot by region are:
+According to the latest US Census on New Single-Family Houses Sold by Price per Square Foot, the average building costs per square foot by region are:

-• Northeast: $161.53 per square foot
+• West: $217.11 per square foot

-• West: $139.48 per square foot
+• Northeast: $212.18 per square foot

-• South: $100.01 per square foot
+• Midwest: $159.11 per square foot

-• Midwest: $106.79 per square foot
+• South: $155.10 per square foot

-Because building a custom home can be expensive, many builders are shifting toward producing planned development communities.
+As building a custom home can be expensive, many builders are shifting toward producing planned development communities.
 This allows developers and general contractors to offer more affordable new entry-level homes that are easier and cheaper to build.
-This gives the buyer some freedom for customization without all the extra costs associated with a custom build.
+This gives the buyer some freedom for customization without the extra costs associated with a custom build.

 Are you building a custom home and need a site plan?
 My Site Plan can create an aerial-view drawing of your property for permits, planning, zoning, HOAs, and more.